-The Hang Gliding Federation of Australia ("HGFA") is a sporting body that administers Hang Gliding, Paragliding and Weightshift Microlights, under the regulations laid down by the Civil Aviation Safety Authority (CASA) of Australia.
+The Hang Gliding Federation of Australia Incorporated ("HGFA") is a sporting body that administers Hang Gliding, Paragliding and Weightshift Microlights, under the regulations laid down by the Civil Aviation Safety Authority (CASA) of Australia.
 The HGFA is recognised by the Australian Sports Commission and is affiliated with the Fédération Aéronautique Internationale (FAI) through the Australian Sport Aviation Confederation (ASAC).

 The HGFA currently has approximately 2,500 full members drawn across the three disciplines.
 About 15 to 20% of those members participate in competition with the remainder involved as recreational participants.
 Australia currently has approximately 8 world record holders.
 Australian companies are leading manufacturers of hang gliders and microlights, although there is currently no Australian manufacturer of paragliders.